kubernetes-analysis/kubernetes-analysis/blog.md

 # Building the Machine Learning Model

 Now we have an idea what the data set is about and we can start building a first machine learning model.
-Before actually building the model we have to pre-process all the extracted release notes from the PRs, otherwise the model would not be able to understand our input.
+Before actually building the model, we have to pre-process all the extracted release notes from the PRs, otherwise the model would not be able to understand our input.

 ## Doing some first Natural Language Processing (NLP)

-At the beginning we have to define a vocabulary for which we want to train.
+In the beginning we have to define a vocabulary for which we want to train.
 I decided to choose the [TfidfVectorizer][60] from the Python scikit-learn machine learning library.
-This vectorizer is able to take our input texts and create a single vocabulary out of it.
-This is our so called [bag-of-words][61], which has a chosen n-gram range of `(1, 2)` (unigrams and bigrams).
-Practically this means that we always use the first word and the next one as single vocabulary entry (bigrams).
+This vectorizer is able to take our input texts and create a single huge vocabulary out of it.
+This is our so-called [bag-of-words][61], which has a chosen n-gram range of `(1, 2)` (unigrams and bigrams).
+Practically this means that we always use the first word and the next one as a single vocabulary entry (bigrams).
 We also use the single word as vocabulary entry (unigram).
-The TfidfVectorizer is able to skip words which occur multiple times (`max_df`) as well as requiring a minimum amount (`min_df`) to add a word to the vocabulary.
-I decided to not change those values in the first place, just because I had the intuition that release notes are something unique to a project.
+The TfidfVectorizer is able to skip words which occur multiple times (`max_df`) and requires a minimum amount (`min_df`) to add a word to the vocabulary.
+I decided not to change those values in the first place, just because I had the intuition that release notes are something unique to a project.

-Parameters like `min_df`, `max_df` and the n-gram range can be seen as our hyperparameters.
+Parameters like `min_df`, `max_df` and the n-gram range can be seen as some of our hyperparameters.
 Those parameters have to be optimized in a dedicated step after the machine learning model has been built.
 This step is called hyperparameter tuning and basically means that we train multiple times with different parameters and compare the accuracy of the model.
-Then we choose the parameters with the best accuracy.
+Afterwards we choose the parameters with the best accuracy.

 [60]: https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.TfidfVectorizer.html
 [61]: https://en.wikipedia.org/wiki/Bag-of-words_model